ksw9/ksw9.github.io/opportunities/index.md

 # <i class="fas fa-microscope"></i>Current Opportunties

 We are committed to creating an inclusive, safe research community that, in particular, invites and supports students from groups historically underrepresented in the sciences.
-We are committed to anti-racist, anti-imperialist, abolitionist research praxis and group culture.
-We are highly collaborative and uninterested in perpetuating hierarchies—lab members are valued as co-constructors of knowledge and part of a supportive research community.
+We are committed to anti-racist, anti-imperialist, abolitionist research program and group culture.
+We are highly collaborative—lab members are valued as co-constructors of knowledge and part of a supportive research community.

 {% include section.html %}

 ## Current projects

-We are thrilled to be starting off at the University of Utah and have many current opportunities for students interested in epidemiology, evolution, computation, and health justice.
+We have many open opportunities for students interested in epidemiology, evolution, computation, and health justice.
 Please reach out to discuss your interests—we’re looking forward to meeting you and learning with you!

--	Documenting the hidden risk of tuberculosis within US prisons and jails (epidemiology)
--	Identifying hotspots of tuberculosis transmission in Paraguay (spatial epidemiology)
--	Measuring the impact of climate change on risk of pathogenic Nontuberculous mycobacteria (metagenomics, climate modeling)
+-	Measuring the impact of climate change on changing distribution of zoonotic reservoirs of Valley fever fungus (ecology, spatial modeling)
+- Reconstructing the emergence of Coccidioides across the American west (evolution, genomics)
--	Investigating the pathogenic potential of Great Salt Lake Dust (metagenomics)
+-	Investigating the pathogenic potential of Great Salt Lake Dust (ecological genomics, epidemiology)

 ## Undergraduates